-Early Wednesday in Asia, the Australian Bureau of Statistics (ABS) will roll out third quarter (Q3) inflation numbers for Australia at 00:30 GMT.
-The release will include the headline Consumer Price Index (CPI) the Reserve Bank of Australia’s (RBA) Trimmed Mean CPI.
+Early Wednesday in Asia, the Australian Bureau of Statistics (ABS) will roll out the second quarter (Q2) inflation numbers for Australia.
+The releases will include the headline Consumer Price Index (CPI) and the Reserve Bank of Australia’s (RBA) Trimmed Mean CPI.

 How could it affect AUD/USD?

 Although the weakening in the prices could increase forecasts of negative interest rates, as recently suggested by the RBA Governor Philip Lowe, the AUD/USD pair may cheer the US dollar weakness to defy the negative impacts of downbeat data.
 It should additionally be noted that the pair’s strength also takes clues from the comparatively stronger Aussie fundamentals and clarity of government actions than in America.
 As a result, weak CPI numbers might offer a temporary pullback in the Aussie prices unless marking extremely disappointing figures.
 On the contrary, any upbeat outcome will be welcomed with a zeal.

 Technically, 0.7065/60 support-zone, comprising Friday’s bottom and June month’s top, limits the pair’s short-term downside.
 However, 0.7200 and 0.7210 become the key resistances before targeting February 2019 top surrounding 0.7300.

 About the Australia Consumer Price Index (CPI)